sdball/printable-ascii/README.md

 - `--octal-digits`: the octal digits
 - `--hex-digits`: the hex digits
 - `--morse`: morse code characters
+- `--newline`: the newline control character
+- `--control`: ASCII control characters (specially represented as printable ASCII e.g. "NUL")

-The `--binary-digits` can be used a fun way to generate a lot of coin flips.
+The `--binary-digits` flag can be used a fun way to generate a lot of coin flips.

 ```
 $ printable-ascii --binary-digits --random 10